FILLOUX is an award-winning playwright who

 commissioned libretto, New Arrivals, for Houston Grand Opera, Song of Houston,

-about the civil rights movement and the KKK.
-Filloux is currently developing
+about the civil rights movement and the KKK will premiere September 25-October 21, 2014 at La MaMa.
+ETC. Filloux is currently developing

 her play All Dressed Up and Nowhere to Go, into a musical with composer